Chemistry

 Difference Between Fermi Energy and Fermi Level

-Fermi Energy and Fermi levels may seem similar, yet have distinct features and functions in condensed matter physics.
+Fermi Energy and Fermi level may seem similar, yet have distinct features and functions in condensed matter physics.
 They both represent two fundamental notions in condensed matter theory – but there are key distinctions between them that show where one ends and one begins:

 1. Origin and Nature: